How To Get Started With Big Data In Your Hotel

 The hotel data analytics space has big corporations like IBM and Accenture as well as well as small specialised players.
 Here are a few to give you a flavour!

-SAS: “The SAS hospitality analytics solution helps hoteliers in marketing & customer loyalty, price & revenue management, data management, operations analytics, digital marketing and more”
+SAS: “The SAS hospitality analytics solution helps hoteliers in marketing and customer loyalty, price and revenue management, data management, operations analytics, digital marketing and more.”

 Duetto: Another relatively new entrant primarily focused on revenue and yield.
-“Duetto Edge delivers powerful insights on pricing and demand through a 100% cloud-based application. ”
+“Duetto Edge delivers powerful insights on pricing and demand through a 100 per cent cloud-based application.”

 nSight for Travel: “Hotel nSight is a Saas-based intelligence application gives you power you’ve never had before.
 We leverage 30+ billion data points from online travel consumers to help hotels make smarter revenue and marketing decisions.”